The open source Kahoot alternative

 7 minute read

-Supabase GA week brought us many cool and exciting new features, but we also had so much fun worldwide through the community meetup.
-With the help of the amazing community leaders, we had meetups at over 30 different locations worldwide!
+Recently as part of our GA Week and with the help of our amazing community leaders we had meetups at over 30 different locations worldwide!
 Seeing all the fun pictures and videos of the community meetups was amazing!

 To make the meetups more engaging, we prepared an interactive quiz game that everyone could play.
 We were initially going to use Kahoot for this.
 Still, we thought it would be an excellent opportunity to showcase the power of Supabase and open source, so we built an open-source version of Kahoot with some pre-filled Supabase / tech questions for everyone to play at the meetup.